devfile/devworkspace-operator/docs/adr-backup-auth-secret-lifecycle.md

 ### What Changes

 - `pkg/secrets/backup.go`: Remove the `controllerutil.SetControllerReference()` call in `CopySecret()`
-- The secret is still created and synced via `SyncObjectWithCluster`, just without an ownerReference
+- The secret is still created via `c.Create()` with `AlreadyExists` handling, just without an ownerReference
+- The restore path now resolves the operator namespace via `infrastructure.GetNamespace()` to copy the secret on demand when it is missing

 ### What Doesn't Change